 In determining the bonus rates, the objective of the Directors is to meet the reasonable benefit expectations of policyholders, treating classes and generations of with profits policyholders fairly.
-The aim in setting regular bonus rates is to increase guaranteed policy values over time at rates which it is expected can be maintained over the longer term, taking into account economic conditions and the economic outlook at the time.
+The aim in setting regular bonus rates on conventional and unitised with profits policies is to increase guaranteed policy values over time at rates which it is expected can be maintained over the longer term, taking into account economic conditions and the economic outlook at the time.
+Regular bonus rates on unit-linked with profits policies are set with the aim of distributing to them a fair proportion of the profits from Royal London's activities.

 Regular bonuses will be set at rates which are affordable and which will not prejudice the Estate or relevant Additional Account.
 If the economic outlook is poor or regular bonus is not affordable within the fund the Directors may be constrained to declare no regular bonus.